youngsaver/predicting_dropouts/contributor_guide/contributor_guide.md

 - **File type:** markdown
 - **Guide for usage**: Provide a brief description of the purpose of your analysis in place of "Inser goal of analysis here."
 Add attribution information for collaborators on the project or for any individual/organization that provided support to the project in any way.

+## Updating GitHub
+When working with the above files on your computer locally, it is a good practice to periodically update the corresponding files in the GitHub repository.
+Doing so allows collaborators to see your progress and edits.
+In addition, GitHub allows you to compare previous file versions with updated file versions, line by line.
+This is particularly useful with respect to code files.

+There are multiple ways to update files in GitHub, some more complicated than others.
+Here, we show simple ways to make updates to two broad types of files:

+### Updating native GitHub files
+Some files, especially code files, are rendered natively in GitHub.
+This is true of markdown and Rmarkdown documents.
+To update such files, use a simple copy and paste method:

+- Click on the file name in GitHub
+- Click the pencil symbol in the upper right corner to edit the file
+- Click in the text box and select all the text by hitting `Ctrl`+`A`
+- Press `Delete`
+- Now go to your up-to-date local copy of the file.
+Copy all your code from your local copy of the file.
+- Paste your code into the empty box on GitHub